 In some cases, functional alcoholics might not even know that they have this form of alcohol use disorder.
 They have become so good at maintaining their responsibilities and their drinking habits that it might legitimately never occur to them that they have become bound to their alcohol addiction.
 Even if they don’t realize the scope and extent of their problem, the fact that alcohol has such a dominant presence in their lives is what qualifies them to be functional alcoholics.

 Denial is a significant component of functional alcoholism, and one that makes recognizing its signs so difficult.
 As the severity of the alcohol abuse deepens, so too does the denial.
-A functional alcoholic who sees no issue with their alcohol intake will strongly reject the notion that their drinking is problematic at all, making it all the harder to convince them to discontinue the behavior and get help.

 The Inescapable Reality of Alcoholism